Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JV12w3UZIHE.md

 # [June 29th, 2021 Livestream](../2021-06-29.md)
 ## Q&A: Do you have an approximate timeline for when 1.0 will be ready?
 https://www.youtube.com/watch?v=JV12w3UZIHE
-This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Full release of the game, how far is that?](./yt-GXHh2ZFq3FI.md) [https://www.youtube.com/watch?v=GXHh2ZFq3FI](https://www.youtube.com/watch?v=GXHh2ZFq3FI)
+This question was possibly duplicated with a more recent answer: [September 21st, 2021 Livestream Q&A: When will the game be at full release?](./yt-Diz3iZ5irII.md) [https://www.youtube.com/watch?v=Diz3iZ5irII](https://www.youtube.com/watch?v=Diz3iZ5irII)

 ### Topics